9812u49823juhre/Great/Home.md

 Here are some data/sites we would like to see.

  * More programming documentation/reference - see our current list on the [tech goodies page](http://duckduckgo.com/tech.html) (right column).
+Ideas are: gtk
  * ISO codes
  * [Macupdate.com](http://macupdate.com)
  * BEING WORKED ON [Iusethis.com](http://iusethis.com)